Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 Let's take a look at the mathematical formulation of this process:

-In order to decrease the dimensionality of our data from $n$ to $k$ with $k \leq n$, we sort our list of axes in order of decreasing dispersion and take the top-$k$ of them.
+In order to decrease the dimensionality of our data from $n$ to $k$ with $k \leq n$, we sort our list of axes in order of decreasing variance and take the top-$k$ of them.

-We begin by computing the dispersion and the covariance of the initial features.
+We begin by computing the variance and the covariance of the initial features.
 This is usually done with the covariance matrix.
 According to the covariance definition, the covariance of two features is computed as follows:

 $$cov(X_i, X_j) = E[(X_i - \mu_i) (X_j - \mu_j)] = E[X_i X_j] - \mu_i \mu_j,$$

 where $\mu_i$ is the expected value of the $i$th feature.
-It is worth noting that the covariance is symmetric, and the covariance of a vector with itself is equal to its dispersion.
+It is worth noting that the covariance is symmetric, and the covariance of a vector with itself is equal to its variance.

-Therefore the covariance matrix is symmetric with the dispersion of the corresponding features on the diagonal.
+Therefore the covariance matrix is symmetric with the variance of the corresponding features on the diagonal.
 Non-diagonal values are the covariances of the corresponding pair of features.
 In terms of matrices where $\mathbf{X}$ is the matrix of observations, the covariance matrix is as follows:

 $$\Sigma = E[(\mathbf{X} - E[\mathbf{X}]) (\mathbf{X} - E[\mathbf{X}])^{T}]$$